DCC-org/puppet-rna/README.md

 # puppet-rna

-A module to manage archlinux settings, specific for VMs and hypervisors
+A module to manage archlinux settings, specific for VMs and hypervisors.
+And a bit more.
+This is part of an exam for the module distributed systems for the bachelor degree.

 ---